architect/arc.codes/src/shared/en/aws/guides-custom-dns.md

 # Assigning a Custom Domain Name

-> Assign a fully qualified domain name to your `arc` application
+## Give your Architect application a proper domain name

 DNS is how you assign a domain name to a deployed app.
 This guide lists ways to set up custom DNS with several popular DNS providers and we are always happy to accept contributions for steps to use additional providers.